The Montero Family Serving college students in Japan with Cru

 Our purpose is helping to fulfill the Great Commission in the power of the Holy Spirit by winning people to faith in Jesus Christ, building them in their faith and sending them to win and build others.
 We help the body of Christ to do evangelism and discipleship in a variety of creative ways.
 We are committed to the centrality of the Cross, the truth of the Word, the power of the Holy Spirit and the global scope of the Great Commission.

-Since 2019, we've been working with college students in South Florida throughout Miami-Dade, Broward and Palm Beach counties
+From 2019 to 2024, we worked with college students in South Florida throughout Miami-Dade, Broward and Palm Beach counties.

-We and our small staff team work to share the gospel and train up students with the vision of having a Christ-centered movement on all 76 college campuses in this multicultural area.
-Andy and I are currently doing most of our discipling and ministering at Florida Atlantic University and Nova Southeastern University.
-Win, Build, Send continues to be the heartbeat of these movements: doing and teaching evangelism so every student and faculty have a chance to respond to the gospel; building them up through personal discipleship, training, conferences and retreats; sending them out on campus, Summer Missions all over the world, or even 1 to 2-year international trips.
-We focus on teaching 100% sent, being a light for Christ wherever they go after graduation so that everyone everywhere knows someone who truly follows Jesus.
+We and our staff team focused on sharing the gospel and training up students with the vision of having a Christ-centered movement on all 76 college campuses in this multicultural area.
+Win, Build, Send was the heartbeat of these movements: doing and teaching evangelism to give as many students and faculty a chance to respond to the gospel as possible; building them up through personal discipleship, training, conferences and retreats; sending them out on their campuses, Summer Missions all over the world, or even 1 to 2-year international internships (STINT).
+We focus on teaching 100% Sent, being a light for Christ wherever they go after graduation so that everyone everywhere knows someone who truly follows Jesus.

 Japan is a Beautiful Country